cockroachdb/docs/string.md

 When inserting a string value, format it as `'a1b2c3'`.

-## Storage Size
+## Size

-The storage size for a `STRING` column is variable, but it's recommended to keep values under 64 kilobytes to ensure performance.
+The size of a `STRING` value is variable, but it's recommended to keep values under 64 kilobytes to ensure performance.
 Above that threshold, [write amplification](https://en.wikipedia.org/wiki/Write_amplification) and other considerations may cause significant performance degredation.

 ## Examples